dnagir/guard-rails-assets/README.md

 ## Rails 3.1

 The Rails 3.1 is a mandatory requirement, but is not enforeced via dependencies for now.
-The reason is that the assets are currently compiled via command line and thus this guard does not explicitly depend on Rails.
+The reason is that the assets can currently be compiled using following "runners":

+1. rake command (CLI);
+2. loading the actual Rails environment.

+In the 1st case - this Guard is not actually using Rails directly while in the 2nd - it loads it explicitly.

-Good thing about it is that assets will always be same as produced by Rails.
+Good thing about the 1st approach is that assets will always be same as produced by Rails.
 Bad thing is that it is pretty slow (~10 seconds) because it starts Rails from ground zero.

-*NOTE*: The guard runs the `rake assets:clean assets:precopile`.
-As of current Rails 3.1 edge that means that the assets will be deleted before they are compiled.
+The 2nd approach is good because it is much faster, but does not reload Rails environment (so you have to restart guard).

 ## Guardfile and Options